Home » The Difference Between Complex PTSD and PTSD

 Most of the symptoms for both Complex PTSD and PTSD are the same and can include:

-The difference between Complex PTSD and PTSD has to do with how often the traumatic events happen.
+The difference between Complex PTSD and PTSD mood disorders has to do with how often the traumatic events happen.
 PTSD is often associated with singular traumatic events, such as being in an accident, being physically or sexually assaulted one time, or being involved in or witnessing a singular act of war or other military events.
 Complex PTSD develops as a result of repeated exposure to traumatic events, often over the course of several months or years.
 For example, a person who experiences repeated domestic violence or multiple exposures to military events often develops Complex PTSD.
 This is because the events they are subjected to are repetitive and chronic, rather than singular events.

 With Complex PTSD, the sufferer is at risk for developing distorted perceptions about a person who commits traumatic acts against them, such as an abusive parent or domestic partner.
 The individual may feel shame or guilt for what happened, taking on some of the burdens of responsibility for the acts that happened to them.
 When this happens, it makes it more difficult for them to seek help.

 Many victims of domestic abuse do not call the police or tell loved ones what is happening to them.
 This is not only out of fear of retaliation from their abuser, but also because they feel they act in ways that cause their abuse.
 Their self-esteem has been beaten down along with their bodies.
 This makes it difficult to comprehend that they deserve help and need to seek it immediately.